xlang-ai/OSWorld-G/README.md

 ## 🔍 Evaluation

-We have provided a series of evaluation scripts in the `benchmark` folder for different models (Jedi, Aguvis, UGround, UI-TARS) and benchmarks (OSWorld-G, ScreenSpot-v2, ScreenSpot-Pro).
+We have provided a series of evaluation scripts in the `evaluation` folder for different models (Jedi, Aguvis, UGround, UI-TARS) and benchmarks (OSWorld-G, ScreenSpot-v2, ScreenSpot-Pro).
 You can easily extend these scripts to test additional model-benchmark combinations.

 <!-- ## ❓ FAQ
 TODO -->